ModelEarth/data-pipeline/research/canopy/README.md

 ## Datasets

-We're planning to pull data through a python CoLab so we can work directly with titles.
+We're planning to pull data through a python CoLab so we can work directly with titles rather than manually looking up DCID values.
-Our example: [LandCoverFraction_Forest.py](/data-commons/docs/conservation/) and resulting .csv data.
+Our python example: [LandCoverFraction_Forest.py](/data-commons/docs/conservation/) and resulting .csv data.

 Alternative - Find a way to easily fetch the DCID values for UN Goal timeline datasets.
 Pull from Google Data Commons using [REST](https://docs.datacommons.org/api/rest/v2/getting_started) and store with a [Observable Data Loader](https://observablehq.com/framework/loaders).